PA Contractor #8981

 No!
 Salt deicers should not be used on stamped concrete.
 We recommend using kitty litter or sand as anti-slip methods during the winter months.

 It is not the salt that actually harms the stamped area, as it is the freeze/thaw cycle that is created by the salt.
-By introducing salt to a sealed concrete area it puts the area through hundreds of freeze/thaw cycles per day, instead of the normal (1) freeze/thaw cycle of the weather.
-These continuous cycles breakdown the protective sealant and allow the salt water to penetrate the surface, therefore making your surface more prone to flaking and white/hazy spotting.
+By introducing salt to a sealed concrete area it puts the area through hundreds of freeze/thaw cycles per day, instead of the normal one (1) freeze/thaw cycle of the weather.
+These continuous cycles break down the protective sealant and allow the salt water to penetrate the surface, therefore making your surface more prone to flaking and white/hazy spotting.

-If a deicer is needed look for one that has a vast range of temperatures such as a magnesium based deicer which will cut down on the amount of freeze/thaw cycles.
+If a deicer is needed look for one that has a vast range of temperatures such as a magnesium-based deicer which will cut down on the amount of freeze/thaw cycles.

 Is stamped concrete slippery?

 Traction on stamped concrete can vary from pattern to pattern.
 Patterns with more depth and texture will have more traction.
-If this is a concern, we do offer a anti-slip agent that can be added to the sealant to reduce traction issues.
+If this is a concern, we do offer an anti-slip agent that can be added to the sealant to reduce traction issues.
 However, through feedback from many clients, traction is not a common problem.

 How long will it take to complete my job?